seemslegit42/aevonos/docs/BRIEFING.md

 *   **Micro-App Canvas**: A dynamic, draggable, and resizable interface where modular applications are launched and managed.
 *   **ΞPITOME Economy**: A dual-layer economy.
 A predictable platform fee is paired with a closed-loop internal currency (`ΞCredits`) spent in The Armory and on gamified "Folly Instruments".
 *   **Klepsydra Engine**: A gamified "luck" system (`pulse-engine-service` and `folly-instruments.ts`) that modulates the outcomes of chance-based Micro-Apps.
-*   **Loom Studio**: A visual workflow editor for creating and managing agentic automations.
+*   **Loom Studio**: The Architect's Sanctum.
+A privileged environment for forging, observing, and tuning the agentic and economic behaviors of the OS.

 ---